Frequently asked questions

 - If you want to read the free Weekly Dispatches, you need to sign up to them through the website – even if you have purchased a Membership!

-- If you only want to benefit from my ten best investment ideas each year but don't bother with my random weekly musings, do not subscribe to the Weekly Dispatches.
+- If you only want to benefit from my best investment ideas each year but don't bother with my random weekly musings, do not subscribe to the Weekly Dispatches.
 You will then only receive email alerts about new reports and updates on previous reports.

 I love meeting readers.